Tell Model Where to Look: Mitigating Hallucinations in MLLMs by Vision-Guided Attention: Method

 \subsection{Attention Heads Balancing}

 The multi-head attention mechanism inherently promotes spontaneous specialization among attention heads, resulting in certain heads naturally developing visual functionalities.
-To prevent disruption to the model's intrinsic visual capabilities, we propose balancing the guidance applied to the attention heads: weaker guidance is applied to the visually specialized heads, while stronger guidance is employed for the non-visual heads.
+To prevent disruption to the model's intrinsic visual capabilities, we balance the guidance strength across attention heads: weaker guidance is applied to visually specialized heads, while stronger guidance is employed for non-visual heads.
 The update for the attention mechanism is formulated as follows:

-where $\mathbf{\gamma} \in \mathbb{R}^H $ represents the balancing coefficients across the attention heads.
-To approximate the discrepancy in visual functionality across all attention heads, we utilize the similarity between $\mathbf{z}$ and $\Delta \mathbf{z}$:
+where $\bm{\gamma} \in \mathbb{R}^H $ represents the balancing coefficients across the attention heads.
+To approximate the discrepancy in visual functionality across all attention heads, we utilize the similarity between $\bm{z}$ and $\Delta \bm{z}$:

-Here, $\mathrm{Norm}(\cdot)$ is the sum normalization and $\mathrm{sim}(\cdot,\cdot) \in [0,1]$ is the cosine similarity.
+where $\mathrm{Norm}(\cdot)$ is the sum normalization and $\mathrm{sim}(\cdot,\cdot) \in [0,1]$ is the cosine similarity.
 A higher similarity value for a particular head signifies a more pronounced visual functionality.
 Finally, we scale this discrepancy to have a mean of $1$ and then invert it to obtain the final balancing coefficient